manuparra/digital-transformation-smart-agriculture/it-criteria-digital-transformation/README.md

+**Schedule of the session**

+1. Round of questions:
+- Welcome back
+- Status of internships
+- Status of use cases
+- Additional questions.

+2. Writing the first version of the use case:

+- How and where to write the use case: GitHub tutorial.
+- Instructions for filling in the use cases: Individual and/or in teams.
+- Activity time: 20-30 minutes
+- We present the use case 20-30 minutes.

+3. Lecture time:

+- ICT and enterprises: Technologies and evolution - Description of each technology
+- Enterprise 4.0 / Industry 4.0
+- Why do R&I + Industry 4.0 on agricultural and rural digital transformation matter?

+4. Improving our Use Case with a card game for discovering stakeholders’ values related to your project or product.
+See here the example (https://iof2020.h5mag.com/iof2020/value_sensitive_design/step_3/118206/Game_Rules.pdfhttps:/iof2020.h5mag.com/iof2020/value_sensitive_design/step_3/118206/Game_Rules.pdf)
+- Choose a scenario/ product/ service/ Use Case / Innovation Experiment
+- Identify relevant stakeholders
+- Draw a hand (yellow, blue and purple card)
+- Write reviews
+- Collect reviews, reshuffle and read them
+- Discuss with the team and the group

+5. Review of Digital Transformation techologies

+6. Digital transformation strategy
+- SMART Analysis: Translate your objectives into SMART Objetives
+- SWOT Strategy

 # General criteria for IT selection on Digital Transformation

 - Understand why ICTs are fundamental to the digital transformation model of an Agri business.